wimpomp/parfor/README.md

 - Easy to use
 - Using dill instead of pickle: a lot more objects can be used when parallelizing
 - Progress bars are built-in
+- Automatically use multithreading instead of multiprocessing when the GIL is disabled

 ## How it works
+This depends on whether the GIL is currently disabled or not.
+Disabling the GIL in Python is currently an experimental feature in Python3.13, and not the standard.

+### Python with GIL enabled
 The work you want parfor to do is divided over a number of processes.
 These processes are started by parfor and put together in a pool.
 This pool is reused when you want parfor to do more work, or shut down when no new work arrives within 10 minutes.